riuson/blog-riuson-com/content/_en/posts/2017/07/19/qt-static-build-on-windows-with-mingw.md

----
+{
-title:  "Qt Static Build on Windows with MinGW"
+  "title": "Qt Static Build on Windows with MinGW", "date": "2017-07-19 19:00:00 +0500",
-date:   2017-07-19 19:00:00 +0500
-categories:
-  - Qt
+  "categories": [ "Qt" ],
-excerpt: "How to build Qt Static on Windows with MinGW to get Qt application without depencies from Qt dynamic link libraries."
+  "excerpt": "How to build Qt Static on Windows with MinGW to get Qt application without depencies from Qt dynamic link libraries."
----
+}

 Source: [Building a static Qt for Windows using MinGW](https://wiki.qt.io/Building_a_static_Qt_for_Windows_using_MinGW)

 Download Qt and install it.
 Also select toolchain MinGW: